Semi-parametric Bernstein-von Mises in Linear Inverse Problems: Posterior simulations

 \section{Posterior simulations}

-In this section, we present the results of our simulations to illustrate the application of Theorem \ref{thm: main}.
+In this section, we present some simulations to illustrate the application of our BvM results.
+To be brief, we will content ourselves with simulations for the heat equation example in Section~\ref{sec:applications} when putting a gaussian prior on $f$.
+That is, we will be demonstrating the result of Proposition~\ref{prop: GP}.

 We begin by reformulating the model to use the series representation for the prior, which is more convenient for sampling using Monte-Carlo Markov Chain (MCMC) methods.
 We select a ground truth $(\theta_0,f_0)$ and implement a Metropolis-Hastings (MH) algorithm to sample from the marginal posterior distribution of $\theta$.
 We repeat this process for different prior regularities $\alpha$ and examine the resulting marginal posterior distribution of $\theta$.
 We also provide trace plots to assess the convergence of our algorithm.

 For a given pair of parameters, the signal-in-white noise model we consider is equivalent to observing the following samples for all $k\in\mathbb{N}$:

 where the $\zeta^1_k$ and $\zeta^2_k$ are i.i.d.\ standard Gaussians.
 In practice, we compute an approximation of the posterior by considering only the first $m$ observations.
 This yields the following expression for the approximate likelihood: